moosthuizen42/NVP_Electronic_Controller/README.md

 ### Desired inspired oxygen propoprtion

-The NVS specification calls for inspired oxygen proportion (FiO2) to be set in increments of 10% over a range of 30% to 100%.
+The NVS specification calls for inspired oxygen proportion (FiO<sub>2</sub>) to be set in increments of 10% over a range of 30% to 100%.
 An array of 8 LEDs are installed for this purpose.

-Feedback for actual FiO2 is not considered.
+Feedback for actual current FiO<sub>2</sub> is not considered.

 ### Desired airway pressure

-The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH2O.
-Arbitrary intervals of 5 cmH2O results in 5 LEDs.
+The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH<sub>2</sub>O. Arbitrary intervals of 5 cmH2O results in 5 LEDs.

 ### Actual current airway pressure

-The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH2O, and for a maximum over-pressure of 40cmH<sup>2</sup>0.
-A pressure monitoring range of 0cmH<sup>2</sup>0 to 40cmH<sup>2</sup>0 is considered.
-A 9-LED array provides feedback in increments of 5cmH<sup>2</sup>0.
+The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH<sub>2</sub>O, and for a maximum over-pressure of 40cmH<sub>2</sub>0.
+A pressure monitoring range of 0cmH<sub>2</sub>0 to 40cmH<sub>2</sub>0 is considered.
+A 9-LED array provides feedback in increments of 5cmH<sub>2</sub>0.

 ## Power